Andy Ibáñez Preview, Player Props: Tigers vs. Astros

 Andy Ibáñez At The Plate

-- Ibanez is batting .248 with 18 doubles, a triple, nine home runs and 11 walks.
+- Ibanez is hitting .245 with 18 doubles, a triple, nine home runs and 11 walks.

-- Ibanez is batting .357 with two homers during his last games and is on a four-game hitting streak.

-- Ibanez has picked up a hit in 56.6% of his 83 games this season, with at least two hits in 18.1% of them.
+- Ibanez has reached base via a hit in 47 games this year (of 84 played), and had multiple hits in 15 of those games.

-- Looking at the 83 games he has played this year, he's homered in eight of them (9.6%), and in 3.2% of his trips to the plate.
+- He has homered in 9.5% of his games this year, and 3.2% of his chances at the plate.

-- Ibanez has driven in a run in 19 games this season (22.9%), including four games with more than one RBI (4.8%).
-He has also driven home three or more of his team's runs in two contests.
+- In 19 games this season (22.6%), Ibanez has picked up an RBI, and in four of those games (4.8%) he had two or more.
+He has also driven in three or more of his team's runs in two contests.

-- In 32.5% of his games this season, he has scored at least once.
-And he's had five games with multiple runs (6.0%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.